-More to the point though, the two different CDN types each favor different kinds of sites.
-For example, sites that receive a great deal of traffic, where content remains relatively stable and the traffic is spread out fairly evenly across the files on the CDN, typically favor pull CDNs.
-These types of sites reduce the number of unneeded content pulls by allowing the webmaster to set the expiration high and also ensures that the vast majority of visitors get served content cached on the CDN, rather than being pulled fresh.
+- Sites that receive a great deal of traffic work best with pull CDNs.
+Content remains relatively stable and the traffic is spread out fairly evenly, so it makes sense to limit unneeded content pulls by allowing the webmaster to set a higher expiration.
+This ensures that the vast majority of visitors get served content cached on the CDN.

-On the other hand, sites with minimal amounts of traffic, especially those that receive only a minimal amount of visitors to the majority of its items, will fare better with the push system as the content is put onto the CDN once and left up, rather than re-pulled at regular intervals.
+- Sites with minimal amounts of traffic will fare better with the push system; the content is put onto the CDN once and left up, rather than re-pulled at regular intervals.

 If this is confusing think about a podcast: most of the episodes are older and rarely accessed, but also never updated.
 The podcast is likely best served over a push CDN.

 However, a high-traffic image hosting site would be best with a pull CDN because the traffic will be evenly spread.